AOEpeople/techradar/radar/2022-03-28/backstage.md

 ---
 title:      "backstage"
 ring:       assess
-quadrant:   tools
+segment:    tools
-tags: [documentation, agile]
+tags:       [agile, documentation]
 ---

 We see a lot of clustering in teams, microservices, libraries, and so on.
 We think a centralized software catalog